January 9th 2018

 2. Take antihistamines up to two weeks before you go on holiday (check with your doctor first - your GP can also prescribe some) or as soon as you start to develop the rash

-For more product tips for prickly heat, read my next column on my prickly heat product survival kit here
+For more product tips for prickly heat, read my next column on my best products for treating prickly heat here.

 What are your tried and trusted ways of dealing with prickly heat?
 Let me know in the comments below and check out my other sensitive skin advice here